Search

 Influence and Legacy

-The beauty and ingenuity of the architecture of this era continues to fascinate history and architecture enthusiasts, making these castles priceless treasures to explore.
+The beauty and ingenuity of the architecture of this era continue to fascinate history and architecture enthusiasts, making these castles priceless treasures to explore.

 Jean-Christophe BENOIST , CC BY 3.0 , via Wikimedia Commons – Château d'Azay-le-Rideau , Indre-et-Loire, France